 Cohort Analysis

 The Cohort Analysis report shows you users segmented by date.
-This provides insight around when users are acquired and when they return to your site.
+This provides insight into when users are acquired and when they return to your site.

 Conversion

-Conversions are set up in conjunction with goals in Google Analytics — divided into both macro and micro conversions.
+Conversions are set up in Google Analytics alongside goals — divided into macro and micro conversions.

-Macro conversions are actual business goals (e.g., a purchase or sign up).
-Micro conversions are actions that lead to those conversions (e.g., adding a product to cart or email subscription).
+Macro conversions are actual business goals (e.g., a purchase or sign-up).
+Micro conversions are actions that lead to conversions (e.g., adding a product to the cart or subscribing to an email list).

 Note that Google Ads and Analytics calculate conversions differently.